-Affiliation to the “Foederatio Europea Orthodontica” by an organisation fulfilling these criteria must be accepted by a majority vote of two thirds of the members of the General Assembly: this decision is without appeal.
+Affiliation to the Association by an organization fulfilling these criteria must be accepted by a majority vote of two-thirds of the members of the General Assembly.

 In the event of resignation or exclusion, the member leaving will remain liable for his/her contribution for the current year and will have no redress against the organization.

 (3) GENERAL ASSEMBLY or “Collegium Praesidialis”.

 The General Assembly consists of all members of the Association.
-It possesses powers authorizing it to achieve the aims of the Federation.
+It possesses powers authorizing it to achieve the aims of the Association.
 It is composed of all associated members who are represented by their president by title and/or by a duly authorized delegate.

 The following points above all fall within its jurisdiction:

-- definition of the norms for the running of the Federation;
+- definition of the norms for the running of the Federation

-- approval of the budget and accounts;
+- approval of the budget and accounts

-- election and dismissal of the trustees amongst them the President, the Vice-President, Treasurer and General Secretary;
+- election and dismissal of the members of the Board of Directors, amongst them the

-- modification of the statutes;
+- modification of the statutes

-- dissolution of the Federation;
+- dissolution of the Federation

-- fixing of the contribution;
+- fixing of the contribution

-- agreement and exclusion of members;
+- agreement and exclusion of members

-- creation of technical committees;
+- creation of technical committees

 - adoption of the internal regulations of the Federation.

-An extraordinary General Assembly may be convened by the Board of Directors on its request or on the request of a third of its members, for any other date through the mailing of the agenda 10 days before the meeting.
+An extraordinary General Assembly may be convened by the Board of Directors on its request or on the request of a third of its members, for any other date through the mailing of the agenda 30 days before the meeting.

 Voting shall be expressed by raised hands except if a delegate requests a secret ballot.
-For the statutes to be valid, the Assembly must be composed of two thirds of its members with voting rights.
+For the statutes to be valid, the General Assembly must be composed of two-thirds of its members with voting rights.
 If the quorum is not reached, the Assembly will be reconvened and officially take place without a quorum.
-The second assembly cannot be convened until a waiting period of 24 hours has elapsed.
+The second assembly cannot be convened until a waiting period of 30 days has elapsed.

-Except in exceptional circumstances, covered by the present statutes, resolutions are taken by a simple majority vote by those present or represented and are then communicated to the members.
+Except in exceptional circumstances covered by the present statutes, resolutions are taken by a simple majority vote by those present and are then communicated to the members.
 It is not possible to decide on any subject not indicated on the agenda.
 The resolution of the General Assembly is recorded in a register, signed by the President of the Board of Directors and the Secretary General, which will be made available to the members and kept at the headquarters of the Federation.

 (4) MODIFICATIONS of the STATUTES.